Jorbnc/SCMX1_vids/eoq_vid_01.md

 Let's plot the function to observe its behavior.
 As Q increases, the ordering or setup cost decreases, which is logical since larger lots result in fewer orders.
 Conversely, the holding cost increases with larger Q, leading to a higher average cost for the year, and therefore more capital and storage costs, as previously discussed.

 We can visually observe that the total relevant cost appears to be the least when both cost components are roughly equal.
 To precisely understand this aspect and confirm our visual intuition, a basic understanding of calculus, specifically derivatives, is necessary.
-Although an in-depth explanation of derivatives could occupy an entire video, and time constraints prevent us from covering it here, I recommend exploring external resources for those unfamiliar with the concept.
+An in-depth exploration of derivatives could fill an entire video, so we won't delve into it here.
+For those unfamiliar with the concept, I recommend Three Blue One Brown's concise and intuitive series on the Essence of Calculus.

-**[SHOUT OUT TO 3b1b]**

-In essence, derivatives help us determine the slope of tangent lines to a function.
+In a nutshell, derivatives help us determine the slope of tangent lines to a function.
 To minimize the total relevant cost, our focus is on identifying the specific tangent line with a slope of zero, as this indicates the function's minimum point.

+## Formula derivation

 So, by taking the derivative of the total relevant cost function and setting it equal to zero, we can find the specific Q that...